 The second dining option is the Vista Restaurant.
 This is a buffet restaurant open for lunch and dinner hours.

 I unfortunately didn’t get the opportunity to eat at Vista because by the time I arrived at the dining room for dinner, it was booked out for the rest of serving time.
-I highly recommend you reserve a table at the beginning of meal times to avoid missing out.
+I highly recommend you reserve a table when you board to avoid missing out.

 If sitting back and enjoying the spectacular scenery isn’t enough for you then there are other things you can enjoy on the cruise as well.